hackclub/OnBoard/projects/Sabya's controllable usb/README.md

 It is a PCB board fitted with a control.
 It will show up my social media page when tapped on a NFC mobile phone

 ## Plan
-I have designed the Card and uploaded its files.
+I have designed the pcb and uploaded its files.
 ##### How much is it going to cost?
 It costs $20.54 for 5 Cards.
 Total Cost is $88.24